For hcron v1.5. See here for all releases.

 Event files are organized in a event tree under the user home directory:

-hcron get fqdn" on the machine running the hcron-scheduler to get the correct value.
+hcron get servername" on the machine running the hcron-scheduler to get the correct value.

 Make sure that the